About WhatDoTheyKnow

 Some public authorities, such as Milford Haven Port Authority, don’t come under the Freedom of Information Act, but do come under another law called the Environmental Information Regulations (EIR).

 It’s a very similar law, so you make a request to them using WhatDoTheyKnow in just the same way as an FOI request.
-The only difference is that on the page where your write you request, it reminds you that you can only request “environmental information” and tells you what that means.
+The only difference is that on the page where your write your request, it reminds you that you can only request “environmental information” and tells you what that means.
 It is quite broad.

 Can I make the same request to lots of authorities, e.g. all councils? #

-There is currently no automated system for sending the request to multiple authorities: you must copy and paste it by hand; however, if you are a journalist, activist, campaigner or someone else who would find it useful to have a tool enabling you to make requests to multiple bodies at the same time, then you might be interested in our WhatDoTheyKnow Pro service.
+If you are a journalist, activist, campaigner or someone else who would find it useful to have a tool enabling you to make requests to multiple bodies at the same time, then you might be interested in our WhatDoTheyKnow Pro service.

 I made a request off the site, how do I upload it to the archive? #

-For that reason, we don’t provide a means by which to upload requests that were made by other means, and we have no plans to do so in the future.
-The main reason for this is that we can’t verify that responses received from outside our system actually came from the authority they purport to — and we are keen to ensure that all content on WhatDoTheyKnow is 100% verifiable.
+WhatDoTheyKnow is an archive of requests made using our service.
+We don’t allow users to upload requests that were made by other means.
+We have no plans to add this feature in the future.
+This is because we can’t verify that responses received from outside of our system actually came from the authority.
+We want to make sure that all content on WhatDoTheyKnow is 100% verifiable.

 Do you have any advice for public sector whistleblowers? #

-Whistleblowers keen to keep their identity secret should take precautions such as not making their request from their workplace, and not using their work email address (it’s possible a court may order us to release user information we hold).
+Whistleblowers who want to keep their identity secret should take precautions such as not making their request from their workplace, and not using their work email address (it’s possible a court may order us to release user information we hold).
 Using a pre-paid mobile phone rather than an internet connection at home, or even drafting a request for someone else to send might be worth considering.

 How do you moderate request annotations? #